Noriyasu Numata: Early career

-He competed in the 250cc All-Japan Road Racing Championship from 1991 to 1996.
+Numata competed in the 250cc All-Japan Road Racing Championship from 1991 to 1996.
 In 1993 he was signed by Suzuki who were entering the Championship for the first time with the RGV250.
 Numata took the machine to its first victory at Round 9 of the championship.
 He went on to give Suzuki its first ever 250cc national title in 1995, beating Honda’s Tohru Ukawa, and repeated the feat again the following year beating future 250cc World Champion Daijiro Kato.

-Grand Prix Career
+Grand Prix career

-He got a wild card ride in both the 1995 and 1996 Japanese Grand Prix and while a non-finisher in 1995, rode an impressive race in 1996 to finish 2nd behind then 250cc World Champion Max Biaggi.
+Numata got a wild card ride in both the 1995 and 1996 Japanese Grand Prix and while a non-finisher in 1995, rode an impressive race in 1996 to finish 2nd behind then 250cc World Champion Max Biaggi.

 Numata then competed for two years in the 250cc World Championships with Suzuki.
 However, the machine received little development as the factory were concentrating on their 500cc effort.
 Numata finished 1997 in 12th position, and 1998 in 16th but in each case he finished well ahead of his team-mates on similar machinery.

 In 1999, Numata had a one-off ride on the Muz 500 as a replacement rider for Luca Cadalora in the 500cc class, finishing 13th in the race.